 Don’t forget to pronounce all the words with “j” in them as an English “h” sound if you want to sound like a local.

 So now there should be no confusing your hotel shampoo sachet with the toothpaste or buying soap instead of hair conditioner.
-Couples will now also be able to argue about who left the tapa del baño up and who forgot to put the cap back on the pasta dentifrice in Spanish – everything sounds more charming in a romance language though.
+Couples will now also be able to argue about who left the tapa del baño up and who forgot to put the cap back on the pasta dentifrice in Spanish--everything sounds more charming in a romance language though.

 Make sure you reinforce what you have learned by testing yourself on your "bathroom in Spanish" vocabulary below!
 If you want more on Spanish words then check these out!